security-force-monitor/research-handbook/source/locations-specific.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-Values for this attribute are the ISO 3166-1 alpha-2 country codes, which can be found (`on the ISO website <https://www.iso.org/obp/ui/#search/code/>`__ and on `Wikipedia <https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements>`__).
-This attribute is entered manually by the Staff Researcher and acts as a simple cross-check on the automatically-populated values in ``location/admin-level-2``.
+Values for this attribute are the ISO 3166-1 alpha-2 country codes, which can be found (`on the ISO website <https://www.iso.org/obp/ui/#search/code/>`__).

 location:explicit_parent:annotation